VishalVimal/server-side-for-music-app/readme.md

 - anything after a question mark is a query in url

 day 2:
-    I have done the route for the signup validation and installed postgres sql.
+- I have done the route for the signup validation and installed postgres sql.

+day 3:
+- SQLAlchemy - to connect backend framework to external database
+- installed SQLAlchemy
+- importing engine
+- called the function with specefic url
+- creating a session
+- sqlalchemy has session maker
+-